dm-p/dm-p.github.io/_posts/2020-04-08-no-code-custom-visuals-with-small-multiples.md

 ### Safety First!

-Once you've laoded into Power BI, you might want to make further tweaks and try again, so before we plough on ahead, it's a good idea to make sure you've saved your chart if you haven't already.
+Once you've loaded into Power BI, you might want to make further tweaks and try again, so before we plough on ahead, it's a good idea to make sure you've saved your chart if you haven't already.
 Note that saving your chart will keep it in your browser's session and this **does not guarantee permanent storage**.
 If you want to truly keep your chart for future revisions, you can get it as a `.chart` file by doing the following:

 * After saving your chart, click on the **Open** button in the toolbar
 * Find your chart in the list, and click the **Download** button: